 Who may not need to take Placement Tests?

 For additional information on Placement Testing, including Frequently Asked Questions, see Assessment Centerwebsite.

-- Students planning to take ONLY Adapted PE, Guidance courses in EDC, or Assistive Technology classes.
+- Students planning to take ONLY Adapted PE, Guidance, or Assistive Technology classes.

 - Students who already have a college degree do not need to take placement tests.
 They should bring a copy of their transcript to the Intake-Registration meeting.

 - Students who have college-level credit in English or Math from another school may meet course pre-requisites without taking placement.
 See Assessment Center website.